 Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, (ii) delete the phrase "at Seller’s option" from the fifth line and replace it with the following: “absent a sale”, and (iii) insert after the phrase “commercially reasonable manner” in the sixth line, the following phrase “; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product not received by Buyer, the Sales Price with respect to such Product shall be deemed equal to zero (0)".

+The following definitions shall be added to Article One:

+“BeneficiaryParty” means the party to whom the Performance Assurance is owed.

+“Collateral Interest Rate” means for the relevant determination date, a rate per annum equal to the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

+“Interest Amount” means, with respect to an Interest Period, the aggregate sum of the amounts of interest calculated for each day in that Interest Period on the principal amount of Performance Assurance in the form of cash held by the Beneficiary Party on that day, determined by the Beneficiary Party for each such day as follows: (x) the amount of Performance Assurance in the form of cash held by the Beneficiary Party on that day; multiplied by (y) the Collateral Interest Rate in effect for that day; divided by (z) 360.

+“Interest Period” means the period from (and including) the last Business Day on which an Interest Amount was transferred (or, if no Interest Amount has yet been transferred, the Business Day on which Performance Assurance in the form of cash was transferred to or received by the Beneficiary Party) to (but excluding) the Business Day on which the current Interest Amount is to be transferred.

+“Posting Party” means the party who owes the Performance Assurance.

+“Transfer Date” means two (2) Business Days after receipt of invoice from the Posting Party .”

 Prior Transactions.
 The following is added as a separate second paragraph of Section 2.2:

 "Party A and Party B confirm that this Master Agreement shall supersede and replace all prior agreements between the parties hereto with respect to the subject matter hereof, including the Enabling Agreement dated as of July 13, 1994.
 Party A and Party B confirm the terms of those Transactions referenced on Attachment A hereto as evidenced by the written confirmations with respect thereto, and agree that such Transactions are, effective as of the Effective Date, governed by this Master Agreement, and are part of the single integrated agreement between the Parties consistent with the first paragraph of this Section 2.2."